Demystifying Lipschitz verification: positive matrices, negative results: Numerical examples

-\paragraph{Results} While \(\lambda=0\) results in an exploding \(K\), adding the Lipschitz penalty reduces \(K\) by more than an order of magnitude (Table~\ref{tab:iris-poly-lipschitz}, Question~\ref{q:feasibility}).
-Regularization also makes the trivial bound essentially tight in practice (Table~\ref{tab:iris-poly-lipschitz}, Question~\ref{q:tightness}).
-Moreover, the Lipschitz upper bound (\(K = 5.84\)) of the regularized network is much smaller than the Lipschitz lower bound of the unregularized network (\(\widehat{L} = 105.74\)), indicating that the Lipschitz penalty reduces the network's true Lipschitz constant.
+and (ii) the empirical lower bound \(\widehat{L}\).
+While \(\lambda=0\) results in an exploding \(K\), adding the Lipschitz penalty reduces \(K\) by more than an order of magnitude (\cref{tab:iris-poly-lipschitz}), making the trivial bound essentially tight in practice.
+Visually, on two-dimensional slices of the domain, the regularized network (\cref{fig:iris-high}) exhibits smoother boundaries than the unregularized network (\cref{fig:iris-low}).